Windpump: Inefficient rotor

 The main design feature of a multi-bladed rotor is "high starting torque", which is necessary for cranking a piston pump operation.
-Once started a multi-bladed rotor runs at too high a tipspeed ratio at less than its best efficiency of 30%.
+Once started, a multi-bladed rotor runs at too high a tipspeed ratio at less than its best efficiency of 30%.
 On the other hand, modern wind rotors can operate at an aerodynamic efficiency of more than 40% at higher tipspeed ratio for a smaller swirl added and wasted to the wind.
 But they would need a highly variable stroke mechanism rather than just a crank to piston pump.

 Poor load matching

 A multi-bladed windmill is a mechanical device with a piston pump.
 Because a piston pump has a fixed stroke, the energy demand of this type of pump is proportional to pump speed only.
 On the other hand, the energy supply of a wind rotor is proportional to the cube of wind speed.
 Because of that, a wind rotor runs at over speed (more speed than needed), yielding a loss of aerodynamic efficiency.

 A variable stroke would match the rotor speed according to wind speed, functioning like a "variable-speed generator".
-The flow rate of variable stroke windpump can be increased two times, compared to fixed stroke windpumps at the same wind speed.
+The flow rate of a variable stroke windpump can be increased by a factor two times, compared to a fixed stroke windpump at the same wind speed.